 66) What is a B2B exchange, and what benefits do they offer?
-Given those benefits, why are they today only a small part of the overall B2B picture?
+Given those benefits, why are they currently only a small part of the overall B2B picture?

 Answer: An exchange is an independent digital marketplace where hundreds of suppliers meet a smaller number of very large commercial purchasers.
 Exchanges are owned by independent, usually entrepreneurial startup firms whose business is making a market, and they generate revenue by charging a commission or fee based on the size of the transactions conducted among trading parties.
 They usually serve a single vertical industry, and focus on the exchange of direct inputs to production and short-term contracts or spot purchasing.

 For buyers, B2B exchanges make it possible to gather information, check out suppliers, collect prices, and keep up to date on the latest happenings all in one place.
 Sellers, on the other hand, benefit from expanded access to buyers.
 The greater the number of sellers and buyers, the lower the sales cost and the higher the chances of making a sale.
-In theory, exchanges make it significantly less expensive and timeconsuming to identify potential suppliers, customers, and partners, and to do business with each other.
+In theory, exchanges make it significantly less expensive and time-consuming to identify potential suppliers, customers, and partners, and to do business with each other.
 As a result, they can lower transaction costs-the cost of making a sale or purchase.

 Exchanges can also lower product costs and inventory-carrying costs-the cost of keeping a product on hand in a warehouse.
 In reality, however, B2B exchanges have had a difficult time convincing thousands of suppliers to move into singular digital markets where they face powerful price competition, and an equally difficult time convincing businesses to change their purchasing behavior away from trusted long-term trading partners.
 As a result, the number of exchanges has fallen significantly.

-AACSB: Application of knowledge; Written and oral communication

-LO: 2.3: Describe the major B2B business models.
+AACSB: Application of knowledge; Written and oral communication Learning Objective: 2.3: Describe the major B2B business models.

-67) Which business strategy involves implementing a new, more efficient set of business processes that other firms cannot yet obtain?
+- 67) A refers to a competitive strategy in which firms attempt to achieve lower business process costs.

-A) strategy of cost competition
+- A) strategy of cost competition

-B) scope strategy
+- B) scope strategy

-C) customer intimacy strategy
+- C) customer intimacy strategy

-D) focus/market niche strategy
+- D) focus/market niche strategy

-Answer: A

-Difficulty: Moderate

-AACSB: Analytical thinking

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-

-68) Which of the following features of e-commerce technology changes industry structure by lowering barriers to entry but greatly expands the market at the same time?
+- 68) Which of the following features of e-commerce technology changes industry structure by lowering barriers to entry but greatly expands the market at the same time?

-A) global reach
+- A) global reach

-B) richness
+- B) richness

-C) interactivity
+- C) interactivity

-D) personalization
+- D) personalization

-Answer: A

-Difficulty: Moderate

 AACSB: Information technology

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-

-69) Which of the following is not a primary activity in a firm value chain?
+- 69) Which of the following is not a primary activity in a firm value chain?

-A) outbound logistics
+- A) outbound logistics

-B) finance/accounting
+- B) finance/accounting

-C) operations
+- C) operations

-D) after-sales service
+- D) after-sales service

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.4: Understand the key business concepts and strategies applicable to e-commerce.
+Learning Objective: 2.4: Understand the key business concepts and strategies applicable to e-

-70) A \\\\\\ is a networked business ecosystem that coordinates a firm's suppliers, distributors, and delivery firms with its own production needs using an Internet-based supply chain management system.
+70) A is a networked business ecosystem that coordinates a firm's suppliers, distributors, and delivery firms with its own production needs using an Internet-based supply chain management system.